kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 It might be beneficial to retry the pod group without being triggered by any cluster event, because single Workload Scheduling Cycle cannot determine the placement doesn't really exists, especially for heterogeneous workloads or inter-pod dependencies.
+To avoid introducing subtle errors in the initial implementation, we can start by skipping the Queueing Hints mechanism and relying solely on the backoff time.

 ### Test Plan